nachinolkar/ThoughtsAtFifty/CONFIG.md

 ## Required

 ### `SITE_URL`
 URL to your netlify site.
+Is this the correct file?

 ### `REPO_URL`
 GitHub repo URL where your Markdown files are hosted.